w3f/polkadot-wiki/docs/general/glossary.md

 ## Tabling

-In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} governance, bringing a proposal to a vote via referendum.
+In governance, bringing a proposal to a vote via referendum.
 Note that this is the British meaning of "tabling", which is different from the US version, which means "to postpone" a measure.

 ## Teleport